timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 You'll note this is one of the few places we "cheat" with run-time (but remember this is template _generation_ runtime, not template instantiation runtime) with some [Design-by-contract](https://en.wikipedia.org/wiki/Design_by_contract) style checks for valid numerical ranges of IP segments.

-# Typed Functions
+## Typed Functions

-Ok, so what is that funny `Token[T]` thing?
-It might be a terrible name ([Pull Requests welcome](https://github.com/MonsantoCo/cloudformation-template-generator#fork-destination-box)), but it's purpose is to abstract over "a literal `T`" or "an Amazon function that returns a `T`."
+OK, so what is that funny `Token[T]` thing?
+It might be a terrible name ([Pull Requests welcome](https://github.com/MonsantoCo/cloudformation-template-generator/pulls)), but it's purpose is to abstract over "a literal `T`" or "an Amazon function that returns a `T`."
 In CFTG, we have versions of the built-in Amazon functions like:

 * `Fn::GetAtt`
 * `Fn::Join`